 Expense information posted after the Ministry name is changed will appear under the new Ministry name.
 Historical information will not be changed (i.e. the expense information posted under the old Ministry name will remain under the old Ministry name).
 If an individual changes positions or ministries, the expense will appear under the position for which the expense was incurred.

-For any additional expense related questions you may have pertaining to a specific Ministry, contact the Communications Director for that Ministry.
+For any additional expense related questions you may have pertaining to a specific Ministry, contact the Alberta government spokesperson for that Ministry.

 "Government Business" means activities intended to promote and achieve the goals and objectives of the Government of Alberta.